 - Own transport

-Louise re trainers for owners racehorses (most notable owner being M the Queen) alongside taking in horses for training and having to find new homes.
+Louise retrains racehorses for owner (most notable owner being HM the Queen) alongside taking in horses for training and finding them new homes.
 Having trained in Germany with triple Gold Olympic Medalist Monica Theodorescu, aboard her ex race horse and travelled with her as her travelling groom for four years, Louise now trains with Fiona Bigwood and Douglas Hibbert.

 Louise has competed her ex racehorses upto PSG level and trained to grand Prix.
 She is sympathetic in her approaches to training and understands that the rider needs to feel confident and the horse needs to feel happy.
 She has competed on her ex racehorses at Young horse, regional, national level and been part of Talent Spotting Finals, Search for a Star Finals and U21 Rider Derbys.